TimPasquini/BladesInTheDarkGenerators/README.md

 Streets:
-Get a random street description using the information from page 300 of the Blades in the Dark sourcebook.
+Get a random street description using the information from page 300 of the Blades in the Dark source book.

 Buildings:
 Get a random building description using the information from page 301.